morningconsult/serrors/README.md

 }
 ```

-Like `serrors.WithStack`, there is no additional stack trace added if there's already
+If there's an error in the unwrap chain that implements the `serrors.StackTracer` interface,
-an error that implements the `serrors.StackTracer` interface in the unwrap chain.
+`serrors.Errorf` preserves the existing trace information.

 If you are creating a new error that's only a `string`, use `serrors.New`.
 This is a
 drop-in replacement for `errors.New`: